mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     N_inv = inverse(len(A))
     return [ (a * N_inv) % Q for a in fft3_forward(A, inverse(OMEGA3)) ]
 ```

+## Optimizations

+For easy of presentation we have omitted some typical optimizations here, perhaps most typically the fact that for base 2 we have the property that `omega^i == -omega^(i + N/2)`, meaning we can cut the number of exponentiations in half compared to the above.

+More interestingly, the FFTs can be also run in-place and hence reusing the list in which the input is provided.
+This saves memory allocation and has a significant impact on performance.
+Likewise, we may gain improvements by switching to another number representation, for instance [Montgomery form](https://en.wikipedia.org/wiki/Montgomery_modular_multiplication).
+Both of these approaches are described in further detail [elsewhere](https://medium.com/snips-ai/optimizing-threshold-secret-sharing-c877901231e5).

 # Application to Secret Sharing